 Tip for perfect noodles: Soak until they’re soft but still slightly firm.
 They’ll finish cooking in the wok with the sauce.

-Step 3: Cook the tofu.
-Heat 1 tablespoon of olive oil in a large pan or wok over medium heat.
-Add the tofu strips and cook until golden and slightly crispy.
-Remove from the pan and set aside.
+Cook the tofu first by heating oil in a large pan or wok over medium heat.
+Add the tofu strips and let them sit undisturbed until golden on one side before turning.
+This helps them develop a crispy exterior.
+Once done, remove and set aside.

-Step 5: Sauté the aromatics.
-Add the remaining oil, then sauté the minced garlic, onion or shallots, and the white parts of the green onions until fragrant.
+Sauté the aromatics by adding the remaining oil, then cooking the garlic, onion or shallots, and the white parts of the green onions.
+Cook until fragrant and lightly golden, as this builds the base flavor of the dish.

-Step 7: Combine noodles and protein.
-Add the drained noodles, cooked chicken, and tofu back into the pan.
-Pour in the prepared sauce and toss everything together until the noodles are evenly coated.
+Combine noodles and protein by adding the drained noodles, cooked chicken, and tofu back into the pan.
+Pour in the sauce and toss everything together until the noodles are evenly coated and have absorbed the flavors.
+Work quickly here so the noodles don’t break.

-Step 8: Add vegetables.
-Toss in the bean sprouts and green onion tops.
-Stir-fry briefly, just until they are fresh and slightly tender.
+Add vegetables by tossing in the bean sprouts and green onion tops.
+Stir-fry briefly so they stay fresh and slightly crisp, adding contrast to the soft noodles.

-Step 9: Serve and garnish.
-Transfer to a serving plate.
-Top with crushed peanuts, chili flakes, and a squeeze of lemon or lime.
-Serve immediately.
+Serve immediately while hot, topped with crushed peanuts, chili flakes, and a squeeze of lemon or lime for brightness.

 Here’s a handy printable recipe card so you can easily make Chicken and Tofu Pad Thai at home.